 What are some examples of acts that may be considered discriminatory under Georgia Fair Housing law?

-The following are fair housing violations that you’d want to avoid as a landlord in Georgia.
+The following are fair housing law violations that you’ll want to avoid as a landlord in Georgia.

 • Refusing to rent out your property on a bona fide rental application

-• Lying about the availability of your property on account of the prospect being a protected class, such as race, national origin, familial status, religion, disability, or any other protected class according to federal law.
+• Lying about the availability of your property for rental or sale on account of the prospect's race, national origin, familial status, religion, disability, or any other class according to fair housing law.

 • Offering different tenants different lease terms